aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/document/baseuri/_index.md

 ---
 title: Document.BaseURI
 second_title: Aspose.SVG for .NET API Reference
-description: Document property.
+description: Document BaseURI property.
 The absolute base URI of this node or null if the implementation wasnt able to obtain an absolute URI
 type: docs
 weight: 10
 url: /net/aspose.svg.dom/document/baseuri/